MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-record-reimburse-employee-expenses.md

 5. Choose the **Post** action to register the reimbursement.

 ## <a name="to-reconcile-reimbursements-with-employee-ledger-entries"></a>To reconcile reimbursements with employee ledger entries
 You apply employee payments to their related open employee ledger entries in the same way as you do for vendor payments, for example on the **Payment Reconciliation Journal** page, based on the related bank statement entries.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
 Alternatively, you can apply manually on the **Employee Ledger Entries** page.
-For more information, see the related [Reconcile Vendor Payments Manually](payables-how-apply-purchase-transactions-manually.md).
+For more information, see the related [Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries](payables-how-apply-purchase-transactions-manually.md).

 ## <a name="see-also"></a>See Also
 [Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md)